4 Ways to Foster Sibling Relationships

 These offspring of ours start paying VERY close attention to us and their environment from the moment they are born.
-Showing them by example that they aren’t to rip things out of their brother’s hands by not ripping things out of our husband’s hands will hopefully reinforce the idea that we don’t treat our friends and brothers and sisters that way.
+Showing them by example that they shouldn’t grab, hit, etc. is the most effective way to teach good behavior.

-Now, of course, they are kids and will do it anyways, but being an example for your littles even when you think they aren’t watching is important.
-Whenever one child would like a snack, have them ask their siblings if they would like one too, and then have them hand out the snacks to their siblings before they get theirs, making sure manners are used all the time not just with mom and dad.
+Of course, they are just kids and will do it anyway.
+But being an example for your littles even when you think they aren’t watching is important.
+Whenever one child would like a snack, have them ask their siblings if they would like one too.
+Then have them hand out the snacks to their siblings before they get theirs, making sure manners are used all the time not just with mom and dad.
 Little things throughout the day like that are great ways to reinforce the principles that you function under as a family.

 2. Spend time together.

-As kids get older and involved in more extra-curricular activities that take the kiddos away from home, I think it is still important to spend the majority of our time together as a family.
-Maybe that means one child gets to play soccer this season, and the other one gets to play golf in the next, allowing the siblings to be present at each other’s events, cheering them on, fostering strong sibling relationships.
+As kids get older and more involved in activities away from home, it is still important to spend the majority of your time together as a family.
+Maybe that means one child gets to play soccer this season, and the other one gets to play golf in the next.
+Allowing the siblings to be present at each other’s events, cheering them on, fostering strong sibling relationships.